PatrickEMcLean/DungeonMerchantStory/01-TheTale.md

 But enough philosophy, and on with the tale.
 Pointless musings are the entertainments of an old men, just as deed are the strength of young men.

 Boltac found me stealing goods in the market.
-Ccaught is a better word.
+Caught is a better word.
 As he haggled with a man selling fabric from one of the Southern Kingdoms, I was stealing food from anywhere I could.
-I was perhaps, six at the time -- I do not know the date of my birth -- and as all six year olds, somewhat lacking in discipline.
-But then, in the time of magic, there was more hunger in the world.
+I was perhaps, eight at the time -- I do not know the date of my birth -- and as all eight year-olds, somewhat lacking in discipline.
+But then, in that time of magic, there was more hunger in the world.

 Hunger has a magic all it's own you know.
 Go even one day without eating and your sense of smell becomes so acute, your sense of hearing so attuned, that fat sizzling on charcoal can cause physical pain.
 Though nothing outward touch your body, the magic of hunger works it's changes.
 The mouth fills with juice, the eyes grow wide and the will grows weak.